 11. Infinite Scrolling: Though it sounds like an ancient torture technique, infinite scrolling is actually a popular trend on the web design scene right now.
 This term is pretty self-explanatory and refers to layouts with very long pages that require lengthy scrolling.
-There are many advantages to this type of layout and you can read about them here.

 12. Single-Page Sites: Most internet users are familiar with websites that are divided into several pages and that use a navigation menu to move from one page to another.
 A single-page website literally has only one page.
 There are many reasons a website owner would prefer to have a single-page rather than a multi-page website.
 For the design process, the single-page layout requires planning and thought to achieve effective content hierarchy.
 Fortunately, Wix has many single-page templates that are already set up for that purpose.

 13. White Space: Also referred to as “negative space”, white space is the space between elements.
 It is meant NOT to be used, so as to create margins and air out the layout.
 White space is not only considered very aesthetic in design, it also helps to generate a convenient and clear user experience.

 14. Textures: Most commonly used as backgrounds, textures are repetitive themes that are often used to create a certain atmosphere on a website.
 For instance, think of a red-brick texture background for a pizzeria website.
 Textures can be very subtle or very boisterous, depending on your website’s purpose and style.